ciarand/guzzle-docs/http-client/client.rst

 You can inject a custom request factory into the Client using ``$client->setRequestFactory()``, but you can typically rely on a Client's default request factory.

+.. _uri-templates:

 URI templates
 ~~~~~~~~~~~~~

-The ``$uri`` passed to one of the above methods can utilize URI templates.
-Guzzle supports the entire
+The ``$uri`` passed to one of the client's request creational methods or the base URL of a client can utilize URI
-`URI templates RFC <http://tools.ietf.org/html/rfc6570>`_.
-URI templates add a special syntax to URIs that replace
+templates.
+Guzzle supports the entire `URI templates RFC <http://tools.ietf.org/html/rfc6570>`_.
+URI templates add a
-template place holders with user defined variables.
+special syntax to URIs that replace template place holders with user defined variables.

 Every request created by a Guzzle HTTP client passes through a URI template so that URI template expressions are
 automatically expanded: